Reimagining Digital Learning for Sustainable Development How Upskilling, Data Analytics, and Educational Technologies Close the Skills Gap

 The agile, lean, and cost-effective strategies proposed here will function in scalable and flexible bandwidth environments, enabling education leaders and practitioners to transform brick-and-mortar learning organizations into digital and blended ecosystems and to achieve the United Nation’s ambitious Sustainable Development Goals by 2030.

-Chapter 18 of this book is available for free in PDF format as Open Access from the individual product page at www.routledge.com.
-It has been made available under a Creative Commons Attribution-Non Commercial-No Derivatives 4.0 license.
+Chapter 18 of this book is freely available as a downloadable Open Access PDF at http://www.taylorfrancis.com under a Creative Commons Attribution-Non Commercial-No Derivatives (CC-BY-NC-ND) 4.0 license.

 Foreword 1: Digital Classrooms are Reinventing the Way We Teach and Learn